Definition

 Static vs. dynamic DHCP leases

-With dynamic DHCP, a client does not own the IP address assigned to it but instead leases it for a period of time.
-Each time a device with a dynamic IP address is powered up, it must communicate with the DHCP server to lease another IP address.
-Wireless devices are examples of clients that are assigned dynamic IP addresses when they connect to a network.
+Static devices, such as web servers and switches, have permanent IP addresses.
+With dynamic DHCP, a client doesn't own the IP address assigned to it, but instead leases it for a period of time.
+Every time a device with a dynamic IP address powers on, it must communicate with the DHCP server to lease another IP address.
+Wireless devices are examples of clients assigned dynamic IP addresses when they connect to a network.

-Under a dynamic DHCP setup, a client might also have to perform certain activities that lead to terminating its IP address and then reconnecting to the network using a different IP address.
-DHCP lease times can vary depending on how long a user is likely to need an internet connection at a particular location.
-Devices release their IP addresses when their DHCP leases expire and then request a renewal from the DHCP server if they are staying online.
-The DHCP server may assign a new address rather than renewing an old one.
+In a dynamic DHCP setup, a client might have to terminate its IP address before it can reconnect to the network with a different one.
+DHCP lease times vary depending on how long a user needs an internet connection at a particular location.
+Devices release their IP addresses when their lease expires.
+Then, if they're staying online, they request a renewal.
+The DHCP server might assign a new address rather than renew an old one.

 The typical dynamic DHCP lease cycle is as follows:

-1. A client acquires an IP address lease through the allocation process of requesting one from the DHCP server.
+1. A client acquires an IP address lease by requesting one from the DHCP server.

-2. If a client already has an IP address from an existing lease, it needs to refresh its IP address when it reboots after being shut down and contact the DHCP server to have an IP address reallocated.
+2. If a client already has an IP address from an existing lease, it must refresh its IP address when it reboots after being shut down and contact the DHCP server for an IP address reallocation.

-3. Once a lease is active, the client is bound to the lease and to the address.
+3. Once a lease is active, the client is bound to the lease and the address.

-4. Once the lease has expired, a client contacts the server that initially granted the lease to renew it so it can keep using its IP address.
+4. When the lease expires, a client contacts the server that initially granted the lease to renew it so it can keep using the IP address.

-5. If a client is moving to a different network, its dynamic IP address is terminated, and it requests a new IP address from the DHCP server of the new network.
+5. If a client moves to a different network, its dynamic IP address is terminated, and it requests a new IP address from the new network's DHCP server.

-DHCP, including Request for Comments (RFC) 8415 -- the draft version released in November 2018 -- can also be used by ordinary electronic devices whose manufacturers want them to be part of the internet of things (IoT).
-DHCP is one method of connecting devices -- such as refrigerators and lawn sprinkler systems -- to the internet using a Manufacturer Usage Description (MUD), suggested by the Internet Engineering Task Force (IETF).
+Ordinary electronic devices can also use DHCP, including Request for Comments 8415 -- the draft version released in November 2018.
+Typically, when ordinary electronic devices use DHCP, their manufacturers want them to be part of the internet of things (IoT).
+DHCP connects devices, such as refrigerators and lawn sprinkler systems, to the internet using a Manufacturer Usage Description, suggested by the Internet Engineering Task Force.

 DHCP security

-One of the key vulnerabilities of DHCP has been the use of so-called man in the middle (MitM) attacks, in which an attacker secretly intercepts and relays messages between two parties who believe they are communicating directly with each other.
+One key DHCP vulnerability is man-in-the-middle attacks.
+In an MitM attack, an attacker secretly intercepts and relays messages between two parties who believe they are communicating directly with each other.

-DHCP servers have also been the subject of multiple memory corruption vulnerabilities.
-In these, attackers have targeted the Windows DHCP Server service.
-When successful, the attacks can lead to a full compromise of Microsoft Active Directory (AD).
-One such vulnerability, patched by Microsoft, was the Common Vulnerabilities and Exposures (CVE)-2019-0725 Windows DHCP Server Remote Code Execution (RCE) Vulnerability.
+Multiple memory corruption vulnerabilities have also affected DHCP servers.
+In these attacks, bad actors target the Windows DHCP server.
+When successful, the attacks can lead to a full compromise of Microsoft Active Directory.
+One such vulnerability, patched by Microsoft, was CVE-2019-0725 Windows DHCP Server Remote Code Execution Vulnerability.

 History of DHCP

-DHCP is an extension of a 1985 network IP management protocol, Bootstrap Protocol (BOOTP).
-DHCP is more advanced, and DHCP servers can handle BOOTP client requests if any BOOTP clients exist on a network segment.
+DHCP is an extension of the 1985 Bootstrap Protocol (BOOTP), a network IP management protocol.
+DHCP is more advanced; its servers can handle BOOTP client requests if any BOOTP clients exist on a network segment.

-Using one central BOOTP server to serve hosts on many IP subnets, BOOTP introduced the concept of a relay agent that enabled BOOTP packets to be forwarded across networks.
-BOOTP required a manual process to add configuration information for each client, however, and did not provide a mechanism for reclaiming IP addresses no longer in use.
+Using one central BOOTP server to serve hosts on many IP subnets, BOOTP introduced the concept of a relay agent that enabled BOOTP packet forwarding across networks.
+However, BOOTP required a manual process to add configuration information for each client without providing a mechanism for reclaiming IP addresses no longer in use.

-Continue Reading About DHCP (Dynamic Host Configuration Protocol)
+Continue Reading About What is DHCP (Dynamic Host Configuration Protocol)?

 Dig Deeper on Network infrastructure